Houthi drones hit Saudi oil heartland, sources say crude flows disrupted

 The coalition intervened in Yemen to try to restore the internationally recognised government ousted from power in Sanaa by the Houthis, who say they are fighting a corrupt system.

-Reporting by Stephen Kalin and Rania El Gamal; Additional reporting by Dmitry Zhdannikov in London, Ahmed Tolba in Cairo, Tuqa Khalid and Parisa Hafezi in Dubai and Reuters team in Yemen; Editing by Richard Borsuk, Mark Potter and William Maclean
+Reporting by Stephen Kalin and Rania El Gamal; Additional reporting by Dmitry Zhdannikov in London, Ahmed Tolba in Cairo, Tuqa Khalid and Parisa Hafezi in Dubai, David Milliken in London and Reuters team in Yemen; Editing by Richard Borsuk, Mark Potter and William Maclean